Efficiently clipping an extended line to the part that's on-screen

 The second part of the solution is efficient line-clipping.
 The extended screen coordinate system caters for objects outside of the screen bounds, so when the game actually comes to draw these objects in the space view, it needs to work out exactly which lines to draw on-screen, and that's where the line-clipping routines come in.
 They take lines made up of 16-bit coordinates and work out whether any of that line is on-screen, and return the portion that's visible.
 In a sense, the screen is a small portal onto the wider universe, and line-clipping is the process of working out what we can see through that portal.

 Line-clipping is done in two stages.
-The first stage in routine LL145 works out whether the lone intersects the screen at any point, and if it does, then the second stage in routine LL118 clips the line and returns the portion that appears on-screen, which we then need to draw.
+The first stage in routine LL145 works out whether the line intersects the screen at any point, and if it does, then the second stage in routine LL118 clips the line and returns the portion that appears on-screen, which we then need to draw.

 Lets see how these two stages work.